 2.)
 Added Sugar is added into more than 80% of the food at the grocery store (all of it in processed food).
 This includes food items like hot dogs, crackers, yogurt, spaghetti sauce, spaghetti o’s, etc. No wonder so many of us are going WAY over the recommended daily allowance of sugar every single day.
 This would be impossible to avoid if you consume a diet mostly of cereal, frozen foods, fast food, and packaged food.

-4.)
-It makes me moody and emotional.
+Sugar makes me moody, emotional, and anxious.
 No doubt.
-I’m more emotional, irritable, and moody when I’ve over-consumed sugar.
 For me, it’s always the next day or two and not so much the day of.
 Start recognizing patterns in your body.
 It will show you what makes it feel well….